bradhead/jpa_oidc_fhir_server/README.md

 ## Configurations

 Much of this HAPI starter project can be configured using the properties file in _src/main/resources/hapi.properties_.
 By default, this starter project is configured to use Derby as the database.

+Configuration can also be set using environment variables. e.g To run the docker image with a specifc oauth whitelist (see below) use:

+`docker run -d -e HAPI_OAUTH_WHITELIST=http://foo.bar -p8080:8080 yourrepo\yourimagename`

 ### Token validation